 Here's What You Do

 First...you have a beer.
 The great flavor of this dish does not require lots of ingredients, so your preparation will be simple and no-angst.
-Have a beer, read the recipe and lets get started.
+It's still important to do your mise en place, so have a beer while you read the recipe all the way through.
+That way, you'll know what you need and what you're going to do with each ingredient.
+Let's get started.

 Mise en place